-Newcastle's Joelinton scores on Brazil debut
+Brazil wear all-black kit in anti-racism message

 Match ends, Brazil 4, Guinea 1.

-Newcastle midfielder Joelinton scored on his Brazil debut, helping his side cruise past Guinea in their international friendly in Barcelona.
+Earlier this month, seven men were punished for acts of racism towards the Brazilian.

+Before Saturday's match, both teams stood behind a banner which said "with racism, there is no game" in Portuguese.

-Joelinton opened the scoring, tapping in a rebound after 27 minutes.
+Newcastle midfielder Joelinton made his Brazil debut and opened the scoring, tapping in a rebound after 27 minutes.

 Rodrygo added a second only for Guinea's Serhou Guirassy to pull a goal back before half-time.